UNLOCKING THE HIDDEN TRUTH OF THE FASHION INDUSTRY

 The fashion industry is the second most polluting on the planet and one of the most opaque that exists.
 Most companies do not share information about the process behind manufacturing their products.
 This deliberate secrecy affects the entire supply chain: from the CO2 emissions generated while extracting the raw materials, to the way these are transported, to workplace and child labour exploitation, to the end consumers that do not have the tools to make mindful and accurate decisions.

 We uphold radical transparency as a fundamental axis of our organisation.
 Our goal is to unlock the hidden truth of the fashion industry and to make the entire supply chain more democratic.

-With BCOME, over the last few months we have performed an extensive study that analysed various factors within our production processes such as raw materials, working conditions, corporate traceability, product cycle and waste, among other aspects.
+An extensive study that analysed various factors within our production processes such as raw materials, working conditions, corporate traceability, product cycle and waste, among other aspects.